chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

    in terms of information that both parties know.
 In other words, targets cannot express rules in terms of information they do not know.
-As an example, it is not possible to express rules in terms of the number of requests per client if the target does not know how many clients are behind a particular client, nor if the proxy does not know the number of requests that a particular client is sending because the client's connection to the target is encrypted.
+As an example, it is not possible to express rules in terms of the number of requests per client if the target does not know how many clients are behind a particular proxy, nor if the proxy does not know the number of requests that a particular client is sending because the client's connection to the target is encrypted.
 1. Proxies cannot trust targets which cannot authenticate themselves, as this can